dsackr/safety-tracker-with-13.3eink/README.md

 ## Usage Tips
 - Upload high-resolution images for best results.
 Choose between "Crop" (fills the frame) and "Letterbox" (adds padding) processing methods.
 - Toggle quantization and dithering to preview the final appearance on the limited E-Ink palette.
-- Record safety violations with dates, incident numbers, and type (Change/Deploy/Missed).
-The OSHA poster updates immediately, and you can optionally push it to the hardware.
+- Use the Violations tab to sync the latest incidents from incident.io; the OSHA poster updates immediately and you can optionally push it to the hardware.
 - If APScheduler is installed, the app schedules a daily 06:00 push of the OSHA image when running as the main module.

 ## Development